Stew with bacon – 6 servings

 Household Tips: Curing Cast Iron

-Some of the best cast iron that I have has come from Goodwill - people buy it, use it once without curing it, wash it (probably in the dishwasher) and end up with a nasty looking mess.
+- people buy it, use it once without curing it, wash it (probably in the dishwasher) and end up with a nasty looking mess.

-1) Before using cast iron: rinse it off, and dry it on a burner.
-Coat it thoroughly (inside and out) with fat - solid fat is generally better than cooking oil, but I don't use shortening, and the animal fat goes into soap: I've never had trouble with liquid oil;
+Coat it thoroughly (inside and out) with fat - solid fat is generally better than cooking oil, but I don't use shortening,

-2) Put the pans in an oven preheated to 200 degrees, bake for an hour, and then allow them to completely cool while still in the oven.
-You may need to treat them more than once, and it takes quite a bit of use and oiling before they're well treated, but once they are it's like using a non-stick pan;
+an hour, and then allow them to completely cool while still in the oven.
+You may need to treat them more than once, and it

-3) I wash my cast iron when I need to - just dry it on the stovetop and oil it well after you're done.
+3) I wash my cast iron when I need to - just dry it on the stovetop

 Household Tips: Homemade Shampoo

-1) Make a paste of baking soda, and work it well into your roots and scalp.
+1) Make a paste of baking soda, and work it well into your roots

 2) Rinse with water.